iatambe/PCMLAI-Capstone-full/README.md

 **Indraneel Tambe**

 #### Executive summary
-I experiment with some different ML models and compare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
+I experiment with some different ML architectures (some simple deep- and compare their performance in detecting diagnostic conditions ECG (electrocardiogram) signals to diagnose heart conditions based on the ECG signal morphology.
 Specifically, I test the performance of a family of ML architectures involving placing different classification heads on top of a basic 1D CNN-based model that I pre-train from scratch in this project.

 #### Research Question
 We aim to answer the question of what kinds of design choices for simple classifier models lead to the best results when working with the PTB-XL dataset (specifically their diagnostic superclasses).
 After training a deep model consisting of a feature extractor followed by a dense classifier head, we will try piping the feature extractor into various non-deep ML models and see how they compare to the original "fully deep" model.